Derry Castle

+Design and construction

+The three-masted barque Derry Castle was built of iron in Govan, Glasgow, by Dobie and Company. registered tonnages were 1,367 gross and 1,317 net, and dimensions were length 239.8 ft, beam 35.9 ft, and depth 21.4 ft.

+Derry Castle was launched on 16 October 1883 for shipowner James Spaight of Francis Spaight & Sons.
+The company was based in Limerick, Ireland, and the family home was at nearby Derry Castle, County Tipperary.
+The ship was registered at Limerick on 19 November and commenced her maiden voyage from Glasgow on 26 December under Captain J Goffe for Fiji.

 Shipwreck

-On 20 March 1887, the Derry Castle, ran aground off Enderby Island, nine days into her journey en route from Geelong, Victoria to Falmouth, Cornwall.
+On 12 March 1887 Derry Castle sailed from Geelong, Victoria, still under Captain Goffe, and under charter to Gibbs, Bright & Co., with a cargo of wheat for Falmouth, Cornwall, or Queenstown, County Cork, where she would receive orders for discharge.
+In the early hours of 20 March 1887, eight days into her voyage, in strong winds and sailing at 12 knots, Derry Castle ran onto a reef off Enderby Island and immediately began breaking up.
 Manned by a crew of twenty-three, she carried one passenger and a cargo of wheat.
-At the time, the Derry Castle bore a Boston, Massachusetts, registration and was owned by P. Richardson & Co.
-She was under the command of Captain J. Goffe.

-After foundering, eight of the 23 crew made it ashore.
+Only the passenger and seven of the 23 crew made it ashore.
 At that time the New Zealand government maintained a number of castaway depots on their subantarctic islands equipped with emergency supplies.
 Unfortunately, the depot at Sandy Bay on Enderby Island had been looted of all but a bottle of salt.
 The castaways constructed crude shelters and subsisted on shellfish and a small quantity of wheat recovered from the wreck.
 On a cliff overlooking the water, they buried the bodies of their fellow crew members that had washed ashore.
 The grave was marked with the ship's figurehead.

-After 92 days they discovered an axe head in the sand and were able to build a boat which became known as the Derry Castle Punt from the wreckage.
+A box of matches proved ineffective at producing a flame, despite drying, but the survivors, by detonating the charge in a revolver bullet, were able to start a fire, which they maintained until leaving the island.
+After 92 days they discovered an axe head in the sand and were able to build a boat, which became known as the Derry Castle Punt, from the wreckage.
 Two men navigated the boat to nearby Erebus Cove, Port Ross on Auckland Island, where they obtained supplies from the government depot there.
-The group lived at Port Ross until rescued by the 45 ton steamer Awarua on 19 July.
+The group lived at Port Ross until rescued by the 45 ton schooner Awarua on 19 July.